• Skip to primary navigation

 • Whether the blog post is on your domain or not (being on another domain adds some weight to the link)

-Do Links From Blog Posts Help Your Link Popularity?
+Do Links From Blog Posts Help Your Link Authority?

 Click To Tweet